Richard Dearlove: University administrator

 In February 2008, Dearlove gave evidence at the inquest of Princess Diana's death, responding to Harrods owner Mohamed al-Fayed who said that MI6 had murdered Diana.

 Dearlove is a signatory of the Henry Jackson Society principles.
 He is also a "senior advisor" to the Monitor Group – a consultancy and private equity firm which has been implicated in undertaking PR work for Libya and Muammar Gaddafi.
-In April 2013, it was announced that Dearlove joined the advisory board of Ergo, an intelligence and advisory firm.
+In April 2013, it was announced that Dearlove had joined the advisory board of Ergo, an intelligence and advisory firm.

 On 15 February 2011, Dearlove gave a talk at the Cambridge Union Society, taking as his theme the question of how much secrecy the UK needs: "The short answer to that question is that it needs some but actually not as much as you think."
 He said he "would definitely draw a parallel at the moment between the wave of political unrest which is sweeping through the Middle East, in a very excited and rather extraordinary fashion, and also the Wikileaks phenomenon", but added later, in connection with the way technological advances was altering the norms of civic and private life, commenting on WikiLeaks founder Julian Assange, that "the Assange story, as such, is ultimately a distraction.
 He's a very undignified flag-carrier, in my opinion, for a very important issue."

 In 2012, Dearlove took a sabbatical from Cambridge University to write an account of events leading up to the 2003 invasion of Iraq from his perspective at MI6, including coverage of the production of the so-called "dodgy dossier".
 Publishing such an account would be unprecedented for a former Chief of the Secret Intelligence Service.
 He may release this now that the Chilcot Inquiry findings have been published in 2016.

 On 7 July 2014, in a lecture at the Royal United Services Institute, Dearlove argued that the government and media had exaggerated the Islamist terrorism threat to the UK, giving extremists publicity counter-productive to UK interests.

-In 2015, Dearlove retired as Master of Pembroke College.
+In 2015, Dearlove retired as Master of Pembroke College, and was succeeded by Chris Smith, Baron Smith of Finsbury.
 He is non-executive chairman of Crossword Cybersecurity plc.